Air Purifier Buying Guide

 white noise from air purifiers.
 White noise drowns out distracting

-background noises that can interrupt sleep.
-White noise also helps
+background noises that can interrupt sleep, and for many, white noise can

-people relax.
-For these reasons, white noise is used widely in
+actually be relaxing.
+For these reasons, white noise is actually used widely in

 sleep centers throughout the country.